antopio26/quadruped-gym/DOCS.md

 # QuadrupedEnv Documentation

-The **QuadrupedEnv** class is a custom Gymnasium environment that wraps a MuJoCo simulation of a quadruped.
-It is designed to be modular so you can easily customize reward components and termination conditions.
-In addition, the simulation’s physics runs at its natural (time-step) speed while rendering is throttled to a specified frame rate (FPS).
-When rendering is disabled (by setting `render_mode=None`), the environment incurs no rendering overhead—ideal for fast training.

-## Overview

 The Quadruped simulation environment is built on the MuJoCo physics engine and is designed for both training and visualization.
 Its modular design allows you to customize reward components, termination conditions, and rendering settings.
 The main classes covered include:

 - **QuadrupedEnv:** The base environment class.
-- **ControlInputs:** A helper class to manage velocity and heading inputs.
+- **VelocityHeadingControls:** A helper class to manage velocity and heading inputs.
 - **WalkingQuadrupedEnv:** An extension of QuadrupedEnv that includes additional sensors and reward components for walking behaviors.

 ## Environment Configuration